 Staff may discipline pupils in response to behaviour beyond the school gates which is witnessed by a member of staff or reported to the school.
-This can include cyberbullying incidents when it impacts relationships within school.

 Working with other agencies

 Parents of pupils who display continuous disruptive behaviour will be invited into school.
 A Team Around the Child meeting may take place to explore areas of support, including that provided by external agencies.
 This will be recorded on the school's CPOMS system.